kurron/aws-ecs-compose-experiment/README.md

 #Overview
-This project is an experiment that runs the [Amazon ECS Command Line Interface](https://github.com/aws/amazon-ecs-cli/) to install workload into Amazon ECS.
+This project is an experiment that runs the [Amazon ECS Command Line Interface](https://github.com/aws/amazon-ecs-cli/) to install workloads into Amazon ECS.
 This project uses the Docker Compose form to define workloads.

 #Prerequisites
 * a working [Docker](http://docker.io) engine